greenplum-db/gpdb-archive/gpdb-doc/markdown/best_practices/data_loading.html.md

 Use `COPY` when scripting a process that loads small amounts of data, less than 10 thousand rows.

-Since COPY is a single command, there is no need to disable autocommit when you use this method to populate a table.
+Since COPY is a single command, there is no need to deactivate autocommit when you use this method to populate a table.

 You can run multiple concurrent `COPY` commands to improve performance.